13 Hispanic Women Who Changed the World

 Supreme Court Justice Sonia Sotomayor

 Born in the Bronx, New York to an alcoholic father who died in his 40s, Sonia Sotomayor grew up in the projects but went on to earn a scholarship to Princeton University and eventually earned her law degree from Yale University.
 Working tirelessly on behalf of criminal justice reform and women’s rights, she was appointed by President George H.W.
 Bush to a U.S. District Court Judge position.
 By 1997 she was elevated to the U.S. Court of Appeals for the Second Circuit by President Bill Clinton.
 She made history again when President Barrack Obama nominated her to the Supreme Court in 2009, becoming the first Latina ever to serve on the highest court in the land.
-These are 11 of our favorite quotes from female U.S. Supreme Court Justices.

 After fleeing her beloved homeland of Cuba during Fidel Castro’s revolution, Gloria Estefan emigrated with her family to Miami, where by her late teens she was singing in a band put together by local band manager Emilio Estefan.
 The pair eventually married and the group known as Miami Sound Machine slowly rose to stardom with the songs “Dr. Beat” and “Conga.”
 The latter became the first single to crack Billboard’s pop, dance, black, and Latin charts simultaneously.
 Soon after they became known as Gloria Estefan and The Miami Sound Machine until eventually her name alone could sell out stadiums worldwide.
 Estefan earned several top ten hits over the next two decades, but in 1990 a bus accident left her nearly paralyzed.
 She defied the odds and made a major comeback, releasing several more successful albums and embarking on more world tours.
 She and her husband debuted On Your Feet!, a Broadway musical about her life, to critical acclaim in 2015.
 That same year, she was honored for her contributions to music and Latin American culture with the Presidential Medal of Freedom.
 She is considered one of the most successful crossover artists of all time.

 This feminist icon and Mexican artist was known for her iconic folk art that depicted female strength in all its forms.
 Rather than live in the shadow of her more famous husband, Mexican artist Diego Rivera, Frida Kahlo became a world-class artist in her own right.
 A bus accident left her bedridden for many years but she eventually emerged and by the late 1930s and ’40s, the Louvre in Paris purchased one of Kahlo’s surrealist paintings, The Frame, making her the first Mexican artist to be featured in the renowned collection.
 She went on to participate in many exhibitions throughout the United States and Mexico, becoming known for surrealist work that often combined pre-Columbian and Catholic beliefs.
 A proud communist, she and Rivera were also known for their political activism.
 In 2002 Mexican actress Salma Hayek produced and starred in an Oscar-winning movie Frida about Kahlo’s life.
 Today her body of work is celebrated for its raw, realistic portrayal of Mexican traditions as well as by feminists for what they feel is her uncompromising depictions of women.
+Speaking of depictions, here are some Hispanic movies to watch right now.

 With a start as a dancer on In Living Color, Jennifer Lopez was originally dismissed as yet another pop star until she starred in Selena, a movie about the slain Mexican pop star.
 Not long after she became known as Hollywood’s most formidable triple threat: an award-winning actress and singer with several #1 films and singles to her name, and a dancer who can sell out stadiums on tour.
 In 2001 she became the first actress to have a number one album, J. Lo, and a #1 movie, The Wedding Planner, in the same week.
 She’s become a fashion icon, too, known for being among the first women in Hollywood to embrace her curves and body type.
 Her most recent credits include producing and starring in American Idol, World of Dance, and Shades of Blue.
 In 2019, Lopez turned 50 and launched the sold-out “It’s My Party” tour looking better than ever with a career as red hot as ever, proving that age is really just a number.